Home Hands-on DDD and Event Sourcing [3/6]: Domain events and Event Sourcing

 Cancel

-In the previous post, previous post a bit more into bounded context and some of the building blocks of the implementation.
+In the previous post, I delve a bit more into bounded context and some of the building blocks of the implementation.
 Now, let’s extend the implementation to domain events.

 Domain Events